Reinforz/Nishan/readme.md

 ## NOTE

-1. Right now only the core and types packages have been released, the rest will soon follow.
-2. The documentation still needs a lot of work, please stay patient as I am trying my best.
+1. The documentation still needs a lot of work, please stay patient as I am trying my best.

 ## How to contribute